 Fuchsias prefer overhead watering and will need to be watered frequently during our hot summer months.
 Spider mite and fuchsia gall mite damage can be minimized with insecticidal soap.
 During flower production, feed a complete fertilizer every few weeks or use delayed release plant food stakes (my personal choice for containerized ornamentals).

 In winter, I leave mine alone completely, and every spring it comes back adding a lovely touch of color.
 The hummingbirds seem to like it, too!

 Fertilizer is one of those things that falls under the, “Too much of a good thing is a bad thing” category.
-All too often, at the first sign of unhealthy plants, people grab a bag of fertilizer before checking for inhospitable soil conditions, unhealthy roots, irrigation problems, and pest or disease infestation.
+All too often, at the first sign of unhealthy plants, people grab a bag of fertilizer before checking for inhospitable soil conditions, unhealthy roots, irrigation problems, nutrient toxicities, and pest or disease infestation.

 Nitrogen (N) - leaf growth

-Phosphorous (P) - root, fruit and flower growth
+Phosphorus (P) - root, fruit and flower growth

 Potassium (K) - stem and cell growth